New Year’s Resolutions

-If you are making your New Year’s Resolutions here are a few things you might want to consider as an Employee or a Hiring Manager.
+If you are making your New Year’s Resolutions here are a few things you might want to consider as a Hiring Manager or an Employee.

 – Outline your hiring needs for the entire year, along with a plan for attracting and landing any key people.
-If you were hiring in 2016 you know this already, but be prepared to find it quite difficult to find highly skilled candidates.
-You competitors are searching for those same people and the unemployment rate for many groups is zero or negative.
+If you were hiring in 2017 you know this already, but be prepared to find it quite difficult to find highly skilled candidates.
+Your competitors are searching for those same people and the unemployment rate for many groups is zero or negative.